barnabas2000/Kata20/README.md

 * If a move leaves a tableau pile empty, an exposed King at the top of a tableau or discard pile, or a sequence starting with a King on a tableau pile, may be moved to it.

+## So, in the game pictured about, a possible first set of moves might be:

+* Move the Queen of Diamonds onto the King of Clubs.

+* This leaves the first pile in the tableau empty, so the combined King/Queen can be moved to it, and the card originally beneath the King is turned over.

+* The Six of Spades can be moved on to the Seven of Diamonds, and the card beneath the six revealed.

+* The top card of the stoke can be turned over and placed on the discard pile.
+The game is won when all cards are moved to the foundation, and lost when the only remaining moves form an endless loop.
+The game is simple to play, but the strategy isn’t immediately obvious.
+For example, is it always a good idea to move a card from the tableau to the foundation, or is it sometimes better to leave it there to give yourself something to build down on?
+Is it a good idea to make a move which leaves a tableau pile empty if you don’t immediately have a King to move into the gap?
+If you have two possible moves which will result in exposing a new tableau card, should you expose the one on the longest or shortest tableau?